3.1 District Structure

 3.4.2 Administrative Funds

-A district may use up to 10 percent of their total allocation for administering the Dirt, Gravel, and Low Volume Road Maintenance Program.
-Administrative funds must be tracked separately for the Dirt, and Gravel, and Low Volume Road allocations.
+A district may use up to 10 percent of their total allocation for administering the Dirt, Gravel, and Low-Volume Road Maintenance Program.
+Administrative funds must be tracked separately for the Dirt and Gravel, and Low-Volume Road allocations.
 The primary purpose of administrative funds is to assure adequate funding for technical staff who work on the Program.
-Support staff such as clerical, bookkeeping, and management staff who also work on the Program may be supported with administrative funds provided that an accurate accounting can be provided for actual time spent directly with the program.
-Administrative funds must be spent as expenses are incurred, funds cannot be transferred in advance to a separate account.
-Administrative funds must be spent within two years of State budget approval.
-Administrative expenses are outlined in the Commission Statement of Policy, Section 11 (Appendix B).
+Administrative funds can also be used to cover regular expenses occurred in administering the Program such as travel costs, equipment, and supplies.
+Administrative funds must be spent on eligible expenses as they are incurred, funds cannot be transferred in advance to a separate account.
+Administrative expenses must be incurred within the allotted fiscal year.
+The “banking” of administrative funds for multiple years is only allowed with written permission from the Commission.
+Administrative expenses are outlined in the Commission Statement of Policy Section 11 (Appendix B).
+The district is responsible for keeping accurate and detailed records of what was paid for with administrative funds, and for properly reporting these expenditures in the GIS Program.
+A district is not required to spend any or all of their 10 percent allocation limit on administration.
+Funds not spent on administration each fiscal year must be spent on projects.

 - Aggregate testing